 4. Building Closets.

 Here is the biggest difference in our bus.
 We are going to have two large closets that span over the rear wheel wells.
 Originally, we would have liked the bathroom next to the back bedroom, but there was no room for a black water tank to go underneath it.

 The closets will be huge storage areas that most RVs are lacking.
 We will need them since we will be living in our bus full time.
 One side will be a closet for the kids and the other will be for us, and perhaps some bulk food storage.By the way, there are various choices of amazing land for sale in northwestern wisconsin from this website, c21sandcounty.com that will surely cater to your choice and needs.
 Also, the processing will be made easy because of their excellent real estate agents.

 We have a dream of being moved in by the end of the year, though I doubt we will be completely done.
 It really depends on cash flow.
 Anthony’s mom is buying our family the kitchen sink for Christmas!
 We are excited about that.
 Our last large purchases are an on-demand hot water heater (about $500), the shower stall and shroud ($500), the couches, and a new driver’s seat.
 It is up to the Lord at this point.

 When we do move in, we now have a place to park our bus!
 It’s a temporary solution for about a year.
 Our church is in the process of putting in temporary buildings to use as classrooms.
-During the building process, we can file for a special permit to park an RV on the premises for security purposes.
-This is a somewhat nice opportunity, as we will be able to park for free and get electricity, sewage, water and WiFi.
+During the building process, we can file for a special permit to park an RV on the premises for Home Security purposes.
+This is a somewhat nice opportunity, as we will be able to have metal roof manufacturers kansas city ks for free and get electricity, sewage, water and WiFi.
 It’s really close to Anthony’s office (about 100 ft!), and within walking/biking distance to downtown and Anthony’s mom’s house (where our chickens and garden are).